JCookit/MMM-CalendarExt3Agenda/README.md

 # MMM-CalendarExt3Agenda
 Daily agenda view module of MagicMirror

+**🆕 NEW: Self-Contained Calendar Fetching!** This module now supports built-in calendar fetching and no longer requires the default calendar module as a dependency.

 ## Screenshot
 <img src="https://raw.githubusercontent.com/MMRIZE/public_ext_storage/main/MMM-CalendarExt3Agenda/CX3A_110.png" width="800">

 ## Concept

 This is a sibling module of `[MMM-CalendarExt3](https://github.com/MMRIZE/MMM-CalendarExt3)`.
 This module is made to be an alternative to my previous module `MMM-CalendarExt2`, especially `daily`, `current` and `upcoming` views.

 ## Features
+### 🆕 Self-Contained Mode (NEW!)
+- **Built-in calendar fetching** - No longer requires the default `calendar` module
+- **Multiple calendar support** - Fetch from multiple iCal/CalDAV sources
+- **Comprehensive logging** - Both backend and frontend logging
+- **Authentication support** - Basic auth and Bearer token support
+- **Error handling** - Automatic retry with exponential backoff
+- **Per-calendar configuration** - Different settings for each calendar
+- **Self-contained utilities** - No external git submodule dependencies

 ### What's different with `CX2`.
-- Only focusing on how it shows; Parsing is delegated to the original MagicMirror module `calendar`.
-(It means the `calendar` module is REQUIRED to use this module.)
+- ~~Only focusing on how it shows; Parsing is delegated to the original MagicMirror module `calendar`.
+(It means the `calendar` module is REQUIRED to use this module.)~~ **Now supports self-contained operation!**
 - Respect to original MM's hide/show mechanism.
 Now you can hide/show this module easily with other scheduler or control modules.
 (By the way, Look at this module also. - [MMM-Scenes](https://github.com/MMRIZE/MMM-Scenes))
-- No dependency on the 3rd party modules (e.g. momentJS or Luxon, etc.).
+- No dependency on 3rd party modules or git submodules.
 This is built with pure JS and CSS only.

 ### Relation with `CX3`
 - Nothing.
 It is independent from `MMM-CalendarExt3`.
 But of course, you can use them together.